- Foundation

 Faculty Distinguished Chairs

-A special gift has been given by an anonymous donor to the Foundation in recognition of WCC Faculty members who have distinguished themsleves at WCC and in the community at large.
-The annual gift of $11,000 allows us to award two distinguished chairs for the use of travel abroad or professional development.
-Faculty recipients who travel must give a presentation of their experience to students, faculty and staff and the community.
+A special gift has been given by an anonymous donor to the Foundation in recognition of WCC faculty members who have distinguished themselves at WCC and in the community at large.
+The annual gift of $11,000 allows us to award two distinguished chairs each year.
+The monetary award they receive is used for travel abroad or professional development.
+Recipients who travel must give a presentation of their experience to students, faculty, staff, and the community upon their return.

 Karl M. Best Agricultural Leadership Program